How Do Changes in the Tax Law Affect Driving Expenses?

 Can I Deduct Mileage for a Non-company Car?

 Q: I am using my mother's car for my business driving.
-I pay the gas, maintenance, and the insurance.
+I pay gas, maintenance, and insurance.
 Can I deduct the use of the car as a business expense?

 A: You can deduct the actual expenses that you pay and as long as you keep contemporaneous (at the time) records for these expenses.
 You must have proof that you pay the gas, maintenance, and insurance and you need substantial records to support your business use.
-Make sure that you take out your personal use and your mom’s personal use.
+Make sure that you take out your personal use and your mother’s personal use; only your business use is deductible.

-Disclaimer: The information on this post and on this GuideSite are for general information purposes only; it is not intended to be tax or legal advice.
-Each situation is specific; consult your CPA or attorney to discuss your specific business questions.
+Disclaimer: The information provided here is for general information purposes only; it is not intended to be tax or legal advice.
+Each business situation is specific; talk to your tax professional before you prepare your business tax return.